Academic & Professional Advancement Policy

 - The Chair of ASAC notifies the student in writing of the Committee’s decision.

-- If applicable and approved, the Office of Student Affairs schedules the remediation required by ASAC in collaboration with Course or Clerkship Directors taking into account the make-up schedule for that academic year.
+- If applicable and approved, the Office of Student Affairs schedules the remediation required by ASAC in collaboration with Course or Clerkship Directors considering the make-up schedule for that academic year.

 - In the cases where a student is asked to repeat a year, phase, or segment of the curriculum that will result in a delay in graduation from the School of Medicine, they can appeal the decision of ASAC following the Appeals Process described below.

-- ASAC decisions regarding promotion or graduation due to failure to pass Steps 1, 2 CK or 2 CS* of the USMLE or dismissal resulting from three failures cannot be appealed.
+- ASAC decisions regarding promotion or graduation due to failure to pass USMLE Steps 1 or 2 CK or dismissal resulting from three failures cannot be appealed.

 - The SOM registrar shall communicate with student, college dean and ASAC to confirm when deficiencies or examination failures have been remediated.

 - If ASAC requires a dismissal from the School of Medicine or repetition of an academic period, the notification to the student will provide the option of an appeal and a description of the appeals process.
-This option will not be granted to those students failing to pass Steps 1, 2 CK or 2 CS* of the USMLE within three attempts for each exam.
+This option will not be granted to those students failing to pass Steps 1 or Step 2 CK of the USMLE within three attempts for each exam.
 The student may formally request that the Associate Dean for Student Affairs appoint an ad hoc Appeals Committee to review the decision of ASAC.
 The student must file their appeal no later than 14 days from receipt of notification or lose the right to appeal.

 - The three-person ad hoc Appeals Committee is drawn from a pool of 10 faculty members named by the Associate Dean for Student Affairs, none of whom are current members of ASAC.
 The student selects one member, the Senior Associate Dean for Education selects one member, and the Dean selects the third member (who chairs the ad hoc Appeals Committee).
 The Assistant Dean for Medical Education serves as staff liaison, ex officio, without vote.